tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   but slow.
 Notably absent: recurrent layers, `Slice`, `Pad`, `Gather`, `DepthwiseConv2d`, and the sparse optimiser variants.
 * **Random ops and optimisers are float32 only.**
+* **`CheckNumerics` forwards its input without checking.** Detecting a non-finite value on device needs a readback of a reduction on every call, which would serialise the stream.
+The values pass through unchanged; the op does not raise.
 * **`MaxPoolWithArgmax` is not implemented.** MPSGraph returns the position within the pooling window rather than the flattened position in the image, and emitting indices in the wrong coordinate system would quietly corrupt